 - not adding them back into the xMattersConfig Script so this file can be updated in future without you having to worry about merging your customizations.

-See our current features and updates list for new additions in v5 of the integration.
-Here's what was introduced in v4:
+See our current features and updates list for additions in the latest update.

 The 4.2 version of this integration includes the following fixes and enhancements:

-- Implemented the new Event Comments trigger, which allows the integration to update the ServiceNow ticket with comments added to the event in xMatters (requires the 4.2 communication plan).
+- Implemented the new Event Comments trigger, which allows the integration to update the ServiceNow ticket with comments added to the event in xMatters (requires the 4.2 version of the workflow).

 - Added support for the ServiceNow Compact User Interface.